Pathways to Teaching Newsletter and Bulletin Board

 SCC Future Teacher Conference

-This event is held during the spring semester and is open to SCC students planning to become teachers in the K-12 system.
-It includes a keynote speaker, break-out sessions on important topics for future teachers, and a university information fair highlighting teacher preparation programs at various four-year universities.
+This event is held during the spring semester and is open to all SCC students interested in a career in Education.
+Students in attendance also include local high school students in Educators Rising Clubs.
+Conference includes a keynote speaker, various break-out sessions for future teachers, a college and career fair and much more!

 Future Teacher Networking Opportunities